 Freediving is completely different from snorkeling and skin diving.
 Freediving as a competitive sport (with athletes reaching depths of up to 130m/426ft) can be used to challenge yourself and explore your personal limits while staying within your body’s limits.
 It involves a lot of theory, safety, and training, and is generally performed floating in a pool, swimming horizontally underwater in a pool, or diving vertically along a line at depth in open water, all on one, a single breath.
 The point of freediving is usually to go deeper or stay longer underwater, improve your technique, conserve oxygen while increasing your tolerance to carbon dioxide, learn to listen to and work with your body, and work on relaxation and mindfulness, all while being done safely in a controlled environment.
 Generally, freedivers also go fun diving in reefs and with marine life (always with a qualified buddy), and due to their training, they can dive deeper and stay longer than skin divers, usually deeper than 10m (32ft) with bottom times exceeding well over 30 seconds.

 Along with the need to have proper training and knowledge of freediving theory, the equipment is also different.
 Freedivers are armed with low-volume masks, snorkels, long fins, wetsuits, weight belts, and sometimes nose clips and lanyards.
-While some people may try to learn from YouTube videos, guides online, or even learning with or from other non-qualified freedivers, Freediving is very safe when practiced correctly, but is still considered an extreme sport.
+While some people may try to learn from YouTube videos, guides online, or even learning with or from other non-qualified freedivers, it is highly recommended to take a course.
+Freediving is very safe when practiced correctly, but is still considered an extreme sport.

 Whether you are a snorkeler, skin diver, or freediver, there is one thing that unites us all, and it is our love for the ocean.
 Make sure to do what you can to help protect our ocean and the environment so that future generations can enjoy later, what we enjoy today.